 The foreword is written by associate professor, Ralf Sundberg, M.D.
 The Swedish edition of the book was last year the 15th most sold book on the biggest internet bookstore (Adlibris.com).

 The follow up book , the cookbook, was nominated as one out of six cookbooks in Sweden for the Publishing Prize.
-It is now also nominated as one of 17 books for the “world championships” for cookbooks, Gourmand Awards (Single subject class).
+It was also shortlisted as one of 17 books for the “world championships” for cookbooks, Gourmand Awards (Single subject class).